Dendro-X0/opendeploy-cli-docs-site/src/content/opendeploy/providers.md

   status = 200
 ```

-- SSR requires an adapter or serverless build; static is supported out of the box.
+- SSR for some frameworks may require a framework adapter or a serverless build; static is supported out of the box.

 ### React Router v7 (Vercel)

-- Static preview/prod deploys are supported by setting `outputDirectory` to `build/client` (the adapter writes this in `vercel.json`).
+- Static preview/prod deploys are supported by setting `outputDirectory` to `build/client` (the provider plugin writes this in `vercel.json`).
 - The CLI detects these projects and writes `vercel.json` idempotently.
-- SSR requires a serverless adapter and is not provided by default.
+- SSR requires a framework/serverless adapter and is not provided by default by OpenDeploy.

 ### Config generation (idempotent)